NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 You can set in-app default parameter values in Remote Config, so that your app behaves as intended before it connects to the Remote Config backend, and so that default values are available if none are set in the backend.

-Prior to setting default values, you first need to make a map of parameter names and default parameter values, then call the `SetDefaults` with passing  afterwards.
+Before setting the default values, you first need to make a map of parameter names and default parameter values, then call the `SetDefaults` methods with this map.

 ![](images/firebase/remote-config/FirebaseRCSetup.png)